wbrefvem/summit2016-ose-cicd/README.md

 * You can login to the workstation/lab environment:
 `ssh rhpds_login_id@oselab-GUID.oslab.opentlc.com`
-* If you haven't already, you need to add your ssh key to the [opentlc site](https://www.opentlc.com/account ).
+* If you haven't already, you need to add your ssh public key to the [opentlc site](https://www.opentlc.com/account).
+* Login to openshift from the workstation/lab environment or from your local machine if you have the `oc` client: `oc login https://master-GUID.oslab.opentlc.com:8443 --insecure-skip-tls-verify=true`

-**This environment is already built, the content below is for informational purposes**
+**The RHPDS environment is already built, the content below is for informational purposes**

 ## Components